 - The Road to Omaha: A Multilateral Immersion Experience for International Students from our European and Indo-China Partner Institutions: This aspect of our project would support approximately 20 undergraduate international students and faculty interested in participating in a multilateral immersion experience in Omaha.
 Students, faculty, and staff from UNO will host and coordinate the immersion experience.
 This experience will allow international students (and faculty) to learn first-hand about American society, culture, history, business practices, education, and government as well as hold conversations with their counterparts and some leading business and academic thinkers in Omaha.
 The program will be structured as follows: Half the period of their stay in the US will be spent in educational workshops, field trips to local firms, and evening cultural activities.
 The remaining period of their visit will include a tour across Nebraska and South Dakota.
 This experience will also include a “Service for a Day” activity in Omaha in close coordination with the Service Learning Academy at UNO and All Our Kids, a non-profit agency focused on assisting socially and economically disadvantaged children in Nebraska.
 This would entail having the visiting students go to classrooms and talk about their background, culture, and their experiences during their visit to the U.S. Participating international students will be asked to contribute their time, interest and a portion of the cost of airfare (ranging from $500 to $1,000 depending upon origin of travel).
 All other costs for local travel, ground transportation, educational workshops, lodging and meals will be underwritten by this NU Foundation grant.
 The Norwegian students from the University of Agder will likely receive additional funding from a Norwegian government and/or university grant.
 This program will build on previous immersion experiences created and implemented for visits to Omaha by students from partner universities in India (IIT Kharagpur; Sir Padmpat Singhania University) and Norway (University of Agder).
 More than 150 students and faculty with business, education, public administration, and IT backgrounds have participated in previous immersion experiences.
 This multi-lateral experience will afford students and faculty the opportunity to develop relationships that will last beyond this particular experience and form the foundation for future educational, research, and business collaborations.
 [Road 2 Omaha]

 Please check this web site for additional information about the initiatives and the timeline for the various initiatives.
-For specific questions about this grant, please contact Deepak Khazanchi or Scott Snyder.
+For specific questions about this grant, please contact the PI, Deepak Khazanchi.